elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

 ## Privacy

 Elixir does not allow developers to document private functions.
-That's because private functions only exist inside the module that define them and cannot be accessed externally.
+That's because private functions only exist inside the module that defines them and cannot be accessed externally.

 Luckily, Elixir allows developers to hide modules and functions from the documentation.
 For example, one common practice for documenting internal behaviour is to set the `@moduledoc` attribute to false while documenting each function: